 In recent years, as with autism, diagnosis of inflammatory disease has jumped in the developed world.
 The causes for this increase in out-of-control immune response are still not clear, but theories include recent changes to the types of bacteria people are exposed to (known as the hygiene hypothesis).
 Other theories point to exposure to certain chemicals like heavy metals or estrogen-like plastics.
 Some blame the modern diet of processed foods.

 Many of these factors have also been investigated as possible autism triggers, without conclusive results.

 Inflammation and the Origin of Autism

 Other studies have begun to show that mothers who have certain pro-inflammatory conditions are at greater risk of having children with autism—these conditions include rheumatoid arthritis, asthma, celiac disease, diabetes, and obesity.
-Women with autoimmune diseases are more likely to produce "," which can attack the brain tissue of a fetus.
-Women who have an infection during pregnancy may also be at increased risk of having children with autism.
+Women with autoimmune diseases are more likely to produce "

 These studies suggest that measuring inflammation in pregnant women may help identify those children most at risk for developing an ASD and help get them early intervention.

 Inflammation is also an active player in the autistic brain long after birth.
 Brain-tissue studies of people with ASDs frequently show widespread inflammation.

 Overactive immune systems respond aggressively to stress—flooding the body with chemical messengers.
 Researchers at Tufts University have proposed that in people with ASDs, this flood releases hormones that activate special cells in the brain—mast cells and microglia—that normally fight infection.
 Their activation results in local inflammation.
 Over time, this inflammation can cause damage to surrounding cells.